Reading-eScience-Centre/coverage-restapi/spec.md

 **Pro Tip:** Offer HTML as format as well so that *humans* can explore the coverage data as well.

-### A note on copy-pasting URLs and expectations
+### A note on copy-pasting URLs

-A slight inconvenience with this approach is that it doesn't easily allow a human to copy-paste URLs into a browser address bar and "download" the data, since he cannot select the format directly.
+A slight inconvenience with this approach is that it doesn't easily allow a human to copy-paste URLs into a browser address bar and "download" the data in a given format, since he cannot select the format directly.
 A common way out is to also make the different formats available under URLs with file extensions (see the "[Static resources](#2-static-resources)" section), which then would always deliver the corresponding format and side-step content negotiation.

-However, this case gets more complex once the API grows and, for example, serves just the first 100 coverages in a big collection, relying on a client that understands how to "page" through the collection.
-Then the expectation of simply "downloading" all the data in the correct format by appending a file extension might lead to confusing results ("Where's the rest?").
-In that sense, file extensions are likely not always the answer, and the specific use case of downloading data dumps may need to be modeled differently.
+This approach is also common with HTML pages when doing content negotiation based on languages using the `Accept-Language` header.
+The initial page would typically redirect to a page that has the language encoded within the URL, making it possible to link to that specific language version.
+As long as humans and machines are aware of the distinction between the canonical resource and a specialized version of it there should be no harm in following such patterns.

+TODO possibly make this more concrete, suggest rel=canonical Links

 ## 4. Collection elements as separate resources